vctr7/Web_Crawling/README.md

 ## Goals

-- Collect movie and book summaries(overviews) for recommendation system based on natural launguage process.
+- Collect movie and book summaries(overviews) for recommendation system.

-- Extract text data from html and delete an unnecessary characters.
+- Extract text data from html and delete an unnecessary characters for NLP(natural language process).

 ## Main Libraries